arminc/grocery/README.md

 * Creating a reference for [the clean architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 * Creating a DevOps friendly environment and everything around it

+v1.3
+===
+Playing around with version, back to using the development version 1.0-SNAPSHOT

 v1.2
 ===
 My primary goal is modules should be independent, all the modules where also build wise separated but for the development process it makes more sense to have a proper build structure.
 There is still a full separation of the independent modules but they are working together so the build structure helps this process.